schaidlab/pgsc_calc_wdl/README.md

 User will need to modify:
 1. Data parameters:
-   - score file locations (harmonized files from Anvil)
+   - score file locations (harmonized files from AnVIL)
    - path to projection PCs for your samples
    - pgen/psam/pvar file locations:
 	   - The merged PGEN files will be located in the output from the pgsc_calc_prepare_genomes pipeline, i.e., /`root`/pgsc_calc_prepare_genomes/`random_string`/call-merge_files/execution/merged.[pvar/pgen/psam])